VirgilSecurity/chat-back4app-android/README.md

 More information about what you can build with Virgil Security you will find [here][_virgil_www].

-**Follow our posts on Back4App.** In the next tutorial, we will be helping two people or IoT devices to communicate with end-to-end encryption with [PFS][_pfs] enabled.
+**Follow our posts on Back4App.** In the next tutorial, we will be helping two people or IoT devices to communicate with End-to-End Encryption with [PFS][_pfs] enabled.
 You’ll find out how to protect previously intercepted traffic from being decrypted even if the main private key is compromised.